open-telemetry/community/projects/perf-benchmark.md

 ### Timeline

 Initial scope is for the Collector and 3 SDKs.
-Output should be by KubeCon NA November 6, 2023
+Initial output should be available by KubeCon NA November 6, 2023.

 ### Labels